 The Rojiblancos climbed up the Spanish league pyramid until gaining promotion to the Primera in 2007.
 Relegated in 2011, Almería spent two seasons in the Segunda before an extra-time win over Las Palmas, and easy passage past Girona, in the promotion play-offs gained them another sojourn in the top flight in 2013.
 Relegation followed in 2015.

-Their stadium is equally modern, the Estadio de los Juegos Mediterráneos built for the Games of the same name of 2005.
+Their stadium, the Estadio de los Juegos Mediterráneos, was built for the Games of the same name of 2005.
+In 2021, the incoming Saudi ownership agreed with the city council to extend the lease to UD Almería for another 25 years.

 Sporting played an exhibition match there in 1927 against a team from Oran, hiring legendary goalkeeper Ricardo Zamora for the occasion – but within a year the club were no more.